sparkflows/sparkflows-docs/docs/user-guide/export-import/import-pipelines.rst

-Importing Pipelines
+Importing Pipeline
 ==============

 Fire Insights enables you to import Pipelines as JSON files.
 These JSON files can be export to use in another instance of Fire Insights.

 Below are the steps for importing a Pipeline.

-Steps for Importing Pipelines
+Steps for Importing Pipeline
 -------

 You can Login to Fire Insights Web server URL and follow below steps:

 * Go to the Project List page.
-* Select the project to import Pipelines to
+* Select the project to import Pipeline to
-* Click the Pipelines tab
+* Click the Pipeline tab

 You should get to a page similar as below: